-Network influences in health initiatives: Multimedia games for youth in Peru DISSERTATION
+Network influences in health initiatives: Multimedia games for youth in Peru

 Arul I. Chib, University of Southern California, United States

 The spread of contagious STDs, HIV/AIDS, and unintended pregnancies in developing nations is a source of concern, especially for marginalized youth.
 This study examined how information and communication technologies (ICTs) could bridge gaps in their knowledge and attitudes about sexual and reproductive health.
 The dissertation observed the use of a technology-mediated gaming system to educate Peruvian youths.
 Working in collaboration with an NGO, Instituto Peruano de Paternidad Responsable, 108 boys and 111 girls living in the barrios of Lima were randomly assigned to two conditions, an interactive computer-based multimedia game and a traditional board game.
 The research design consisted of pre- and post-intervention surveys.
 The study utilized social network analysis to include social influences in a mixed-influence model.